linemaster2/free-c.ai-plus/README.md

 This is a free c.ai plus site that works even when c.ai is down.

-This is a lightly modified package of (https://www.npmjs.com/package/node_characterai)[This package] so all credits go to the owner.
+This is a lightly modified package of [This package](https://www.npmjs.com/package/node_characterai) so all credits go to the owner.

 You will also need puppeteer installed so run
 ```